lskjs/nestlib/libs/config/README.md

 | `*.js` | JavaScript | @lsk4/config |
 | `*.ts` | TypeScript | @lsk4/config |
 | `*.json` | JSON | @lsk4/config |

-For files like `env.config` (without extension), the module first checks if `env.config.js` or `env.config.ts` exists.
-If found, it loads them as JS/TS files.
-Otherwise, it treats the file as a dotenv file.

 ### Variable Expansion